 If you encounter rate limits, rerun the pull command.
 Pulling images may take several minutes.

 You can now access the OpenOps application by navigating to the external IP address of your VM (e.g., http://<YOUR_EXTERNAL_IP>).
-The login credentials are configured in the .env file.
-If unchanged, the default username is admin@openops.com, and the password is please-change-this-password-1.
+If you did not update credentials in the .env file, the default username is admin@openops.com and the password is please-change-this-password-1.

 External databases